 Henderson Mill Elementary School

-- Henderson Mill Elementary School's student population of 607 students has grown by 6% over five school years.
+- Henderson Mill Elementary School's student population of 578 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 - Henderson Mill Elementary School is ranked within the top 30% of all 2,188 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.